-The Squamish Lil’wat Cultural Centre is a modern gallery featuring West Coast Aboriginal art, as well as First Nations cultural artifacts in Whistler.
+The Squamish Lil’wat Cultural Centre is a First Nations’ gallery and museum showcasing West Coast Indigenous art, culture and historical artifacts in Whistler.

 To see more attractions that are temporarily closed click Vancouver COVID-19 Closures.

 First Nations Cultural Centre

 The Squamish Lil’wat Cultural Centre has a First Nations longhouse, theatre, museum and art gallery, as well as a traditional istken building that visitors can go inside.
 Expect to spend about an hour or so at the Centre.

 Located in an impressive modern building at 4584 Blackcomb Way in Whistler’s Upper Village, the centre is a cooperative project by both the local Squamish and Lil’wat First Nations.

 In normal years when there isn’t a pandemic, the Centre is usually open Tuesdays to Sundays from 10:00 am to 5:00 pm in the slow season, and daily from 9:30 am until 5:00 pm in the summer.
 Sometimes it is open in the evenings too.

 As of the last time we checked, adult admission is about $20.
 Seniors (ages 65+) cost $17, students (ages 13 to 18) are $7, and children (ages 6 to 12) are $5.
 Annual passes cost between $20 and $38 depending on your age.